-Every full moon has its own name, and July’s is called the Buck Moon.
+Every full moon has its own name.
+In July, the full moon is called the Buck Moon.

 This tradition of naming the full moons goes back to the early Native American tribes.
-For people who didn’t rely on the 365-day calendar, the lunar cycles helped to keep track of time.
-The seasonal weather, harvests, tribe activities, flora, and fauna inspired the names of the full moons.
+For people who didn’t rely on the Julian or Gregorian calendars, the lunar cycles helped to keep track of time.
+Seasonal weather, harvests, tribe activities, flora, and fauna inspired the names of the full moons.

 The Buck Moon is also sometimes referred to as the Stag Moon, Thunder Moon, Raspberry Moon, Salmon Moon, or Hay Moon.

-The alternative names for the full Buck Moon can be attributed to a season of strong thunderstorms fueled by summer heat and humidity, the raspberry and hay harvests, and the salmon migration.
+The alternative names for the full Buck Moon can be attributed to the raspberry and hay harvests, the salmon migration, and a season of strong thunderstorms fueled by summer heat and humidity.

 The Buck Moon represents a time of personal growth.
 It’s no surprise when you look at the symbolism of growth and maturity as bucks adorn their antlers.

 The Buck Moon brings a buzz of energy.
-Even though the days are getting shorter now, summer is still in full swing with hot, sunny days, blooming flowers, and the upcoming harvest.
+Even though the days are starting to get shorter now, summer is still in full swing with hot, sunny days, blooming flowers, and the upcoming harvest.
 The garden is yielding fruits and vegetables for our tables.